Edward A. McCarthy

-Edward Anthony McCarthy (April 10, 1918 – June 7, 2005) is an American prelate of the Roman Catholic Church.
+Edward Anthony McCarthy (April 10, 1918 – June 7, 2005) was an American prelate of the Roman Catholic Church.
 He served as the second archbishop of the Archdiocese of Miami in Florida from 1977 to 1994.
 He previously served as bishop of the Diocese of Phoenix in Arizona from 1969 to 1977 and as an auxiliary bishop of the Archdiocese of Cincinnati in Ohio from 1965 to 1969.

-McCarthy was appointed Coadjutor Archbishop of Miami on September 17, 1976, and succeeded Coleman Francis Carroll as archbishop of Miami on July 26, 1977.
+McCarthy was appointed coadjutor archbishop of Miami on September 17, 1976, and succeeded Coleman Francis Carroll as archbishop of Miami on July 26, 1977.
 McCarthy retired as archbishop on November 3, 1994.
 He died on June 7, 2005, at the age of 87.

 Background

+Early life

-McCarthy was ordained a priest in 1943 within the Archdiocese of Cincinnati, graduating from Saint Gregory Seminary and Mt.
+Edward McCarthy was born on April 10, 1918 in Cincinnati, Ohio.
+He graduated from Saint Gregory Seminary in Cincinnati and Mt.
 Saint Mary Seminary in Norwood, Ohio.
-His education included a master's degree in Philosophy from the Athenaeum of Ohio.
+His education included a Master of Arts degree in philosophy from the Athenaeum of Ohio in Cincinnati.

+Priesthood

+McCarthy was ordained a priest for the Archdiocese of Cincinnati by Archbishop John Timothy McNicholas on May 29, 1943.
 He earned a Doctor of Canon Law degree in 1947 and a Doctor of Sacred Theology degree in 1948 while in Rome, Italy at the Pontifical University of St. Thomas Aquinas.
 His dissertation was entitled "Epiky: a theoretical study of the virtue of epiky and its use, along with a historical review of the development of the doctrine on this subject".
-He also has a high school named after him.

-During his service within the Diocese of Cincinnati he served as the secretary to two Archbishops, judge in the marriage tribunal and chairman of numerous diocesan committees.
+During his service within the Diocese of Cincinnati McCarthy served as the secretary to two archbishops, judge in the marriage tribunal and as chair of numerous diocesan committees.

 Auxiliary Bishop of Cincinnati

-McCarthy was appointed as an auxiliary bishop of the Archdiocese of Cincinnati by Pope Paul VI on April 21, 1965.
-He was consecrated on June 15, 1965 with Archbishop Karl Alter serving as principal consecrator.
+McCarthy was appointed as an auxiliary bishop of Cincinnati by Pope Paul VI on April 21, 1965.
+He was consecrated at the Cathedral of St. Peter in Chains in Cincinnati on June 15, 1965, with Archbishop Karl Alter serving as principal consecrator.